evgeniy-khatko/page_object_wrapper/README.md

   has .find method which allows finding dynamically defined objects has .each method which allows navigating between objects

+*please look into specs for more detailed usage examples*

 ## Contributing

 1. Fork it